Real Sweet Potato Souffles

 That is why you will NEVER find a tofurkey recipe on ASP, or anything with artificial sweeteners.
-No judgement on those that use these things, I just have a stigma about them and won’t touch them.
+No judgement on those that use these things, I just have a stigma about them and personally will not use them in my cooking.

 I’m weird like that…

-A real souffle, of any variety, begins with a custard (egg yolk base) that is folded into whipped egg whites.
+A real souffle, of any variety, begins with a custard (egg yolk base) that is gently folded into whipped egg whites.
 This causes the batter to puff up over the top of the baking dish for an impressive display, that “pops” when you break the surface.
 You must be super careful not to over mix the batter, or else the whipped egg whites lose their fluffiness and cause the souffle to fall.

-Real Souffles deflate as they cool, so it is important to serve them immediately.
-(You can actually see this sinking progression from the top photo down.)
+Real Souffles deflate as they cool, so it is important to serve them immediately right out of the oven.